TBI and Other Brain Injury Recovery Stories: Lessons from 5 Survivors

 Jamie’s message for other severe TBI survivors is this: “Don’t just settle — heal!”

 Want to know if you’re eligible to receive the treatment Jamie went through?
-Sign up for a free consultation with the Cognitive FX team.
+Schedule a consultation with the Cognitive FX team.

 Aimee’s Story: Learning How to Heal 17 Years after a TBI from a Car Accident

 Aimee experienced a severe traumatic brain injury due to a car accident in 2001.
 She struggled with difficult TBI symptoms for nearly seventeen years before receiving treatment.